OpenSUTD/fifth-row-guides/admin-club-finances-101.md

 For all purchases above the value of \$300, the Purchase Award Form (PAF) is the key concern.

+> As with the PRF, if the Treasurer is purchasing, the President has to approve.

 In this case, a similar process applies as in the [sub-\$300 category:](#purchases-below-300-purchase-request-form)

 1. The Purchaser wants to buy, say, item _X_.
 2. Get **at least 3 quotations** from different suppliers for item _X_ that are **substitutable**.
 For a quick-start guide on how to format the quotations, [click here.](#quotations-how-to)
    > Note: "substitutable" means that the quotation is for the same amount of goods for the same use - it need not be exact same item, per se, but it must cover the exact same use-cases.
 It should ideally be _apples-to-apples_.
 3. Fill out the Purchase Award Form with the following details:
    1. Student Organisation
    2. Name of Project/Purchase